CXRAgent: Director-Orchestrated Multi-Stage Reasoning for Chest X-Ray Interpretation: Experiments

 \subsection{Experiment Setup}

 \textbf{Datasets and Tasks.} We evaluate CXRAgent across multiple CXR interpretation tasks on the following three datasets: (1) CheXbench \cite{chen2024chexagent} serves as a comprehensive benchmark crafted to assess three aspects of CXR analysis including image perception, image-text reasoning, and text generation.
-We focus on image perception (i.e., view classification and disease identification), image-text reasoning (fine-grained reasoning, visual-question answering (VQA)).
+We focus on image perception (i.e., view classification and disease identification), image-text reasoning (fine-grained reasoning, visual question answering (VQA)).
 (2) Medical-CXR-VQA \cite{HU2024103279} is a benchmark for CXR visual question answering.
 Following its official tasks, we randomly sample 594 Presence, 256 Abnormality, and 150 View questions to assess the model.
 (3) MIMIC-CXR \cite{MIMIC} provides 377,110 CXRs paired with 227,835 reports.
-We randomly select 400 cases from the testing split for the evaluation of CXR report generation.
-The data will be available for reproducibility.
+We employ the entire testing split for the evaluation of CXR report generation.
+The data are available in our project for reproducibility.